 Growing Gooseberries (Kruisbessen in Dutch) is new to us.
 We had never consider to grow fruit trees with prickles before.

 We bought two red Gooseberries (Ribes Uva-Crispa) in Spring 2005.
-And we set both trees immediately in the soft clay ground at the center near the North of our back garden.
+And we set both trees immediately in the soft clay ground at the center near the North side of our back garden.

 We gave both of them a net over the tree trunk to protect from the cold .
 However, one did not survived in the spring 2006; due to the winter frost.